-Increasingly in the 21st century, naturalists are turning to the Internet and especially their smart-phones as resources for identifying or documenting what they are finding.
-Join Maine Audubon’s Staff Naturalist, Doug Hitchcox, for a hands-on look at these tools and how to easily use them.
-Topics will include citizen-science projects like eBird and iNaturalist, which are becoming increasingly useful and essential for researchers while giving their users access to list-keeping tools and up-to-the-minute reports.
-We’ll also look at the latest apps for your phones and which ones are worth downloading for you.
+Increasingly in the 21st century, naturalists are turning to the Internet and especially their smart phones as resources for identifying or documenting what they are finding.
+Join Maine Audubon’s Staff Naturalist Doug Hitchcox for a hands-on look at these tools and how to easily use them.
+Topics will include community science projects like eBird and iNaturalist, which are becoming increasingly useful and essential for researchers while giving their users access to list-keeping tools and up-to-the-minute reports.
+We’ll also look at the latest apps for your phones and see which ones are worth downloading for you.

 Attu: The Holy Grail of North American Birding

 Attu in the Aleutian Islands, the westernmost point in the United States located 1500 miles from mainland Alaska, is known worldwide as a birding mecca.
 It featured prominently in the hit movie “The Big Year,” and it was the target destination for an intrepid group of five Maine birders in the spring of 2012.
 Doug Hitchcox, Maine Audubon’s staff naturalist, will present a travelogue of photos and stories that document his amazing birding adventure into the Eastern Hemisphere, highlighted by rare species, colonies of over two million birds, song sparrows the size of robins, enduring 20-foot (and higher!) seas en route, and a bird that only recently rebounded from the edge of extinction.